We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 Are There Any Important Considerations for People With Mobility Issues?

-- Canisters Canister vacuums are easier to move around because you don’t have to move the whole machine, just the wand.
+- Canister vacuums are easier to move around because you don’t have to move the whole machine, just the wand.

-- Robots Robot vacuums can eliminate the chore completely for people with limited mobility, although they may not be as thorough or powerful as other vacuums.
+- Robot vacuums can eliminate the chore completely for people with limited mobility, although they may not be as thorough or powerful as other vacuums.

 He adds that vacuums that allow you to adjust the height of the roller may be more helpful.
 When the roller is higher, there is less resistance when pushing the vacuum forward.
 Proper posture — staggering your legs, engaging your core, and using both hands to push the vacuum straight forward — can help reduce strain on your lower back.